saurabh-das7/pm-tpm-playbooks/ai-learning/llm_api_selection_for_solo_builds.md

 - Semantic reasoning → LLM required; question is which one

 **4. How many requests per day do you actually need?**
+- Under 50/day → most free tier options work
-- Under 250/day → Gemini Flash free tier is sufficient
+- 50–250/day → Gemini 3.1 Flash-Lite free tier (500 RPD confirmed)
-- 250–1,000/day → Gemini Flash-Lite free tier covers this
+- 250–500/day → Gemini 3.1 Flash-Lite free tier at the upper bound — monitor in AI Studio
-- Over 1,000/day → you're beyond a solo portfolio project; evaluate paid tiers
+- Over 500/day → paid tier required; at this volume you're beyond a solo portfolio project

+**4a.
+Have you verified the actual limits for your account?**
+- Go to AI Studio → Rate limits dashboard before finalising your model choice
+- Do not rely on documented limits — verify your actual project quota
+- If the model you planned to use shows a lower limit than expected, switch before building the tool around the wrong assumption

 **5. Is API consolidation a goal?**
 - If you're building multiple projects and want one API key across all of them, pick the free-tier provider first and only deviate when quality or limits demand it.